Local limits of uniform triangulations in high genus: Introduction

-\end{thm} This result was conjectured by Benjamini and Curien \cite{CurPSHIT} without an explicit formula for $d(\lambda)$, and the formula for $d(\lambda)$ was first conjectured in \cite[Appendix B]{B18these}.
-The reason why this formula appears is that $d(\lambda)$ is the expected inverse of the root degree in $\TT_{\lambda}$, while the corresponding quantity in $T_{n,g_n}$ is asymptotically $\frac{1-2\theta}{6}$ by the Euler formula.
+\end{thm} We highlight that we only prove this theorem for type-I triangulations.
+This result was conjectured by Benjamini and Curien \cite{CurPSHIT} (in the type-II case) without an explicit formula for $d(\lambda)$, and the formula for $d(\lambda)$ was first conjectured in \cite[Appendix B]{B18these}.
+The reason why the formula~\eqref{eqn_lambda_vs_theta} appears is that $d(\lambda)$ is the expected inverse of the root degree in $\TT_{\lambda}$, while the corresponding quantity in $T_{n,g_n}$ is asymptotically $\frac{1-2\theta}{6}$ by the Euler formula.
 While it may seem counter-intuitive that high genus objects yield planar maps in the local limit, this has already been proved for other models such as random regular graphs or unicellular maps \cite{ACCR13}.
-Note that the case $\theta=0$ corresponds to $\lambda=\lambda_c$, which proves that if $g_n=o(n)$, then $T_{n,g_n}$ converges to the UIPT, which also seems to be a new result.
+Note that the case $\theta=0$ corresponds to $\lambda=\lambda_c$, which proves that if $g_n=o(n)$, then $T_{n,g_n}$ converges to the UIPT, which also seems to be a new result, even for $g_n$ constant.
 On the other hand, when $\theta \to \frac{1}{2}$, we have $\lambda \to 0$, so all the range $(0,\lambda_c]$ is covered.
-Since the object $\TT_0$ is not well-defined (it corresponds to a "triangulation" where the vertex degrees are infinite), we expect that if $\theta=\frac{1}{2}$, the sequence $(T_{n,g_n})$ is not tight for the local topology.
+Since the object $\TT_0$ is not well defined (it corresponds to a "triangulation" where the vertex degrees are infinite), we expect that if $\theta=\frac{1}{2}$, the sequence $(T_{n,g_n})$ is not tight for the local topology.

 \paragraph{Strategy of the proof.} The most natural idea to prove Theorem \ref{main_thm} would be to obtain precise asymptotics for the numbers $\tau(n,g)=|\T(n,g)|$ and to adapt the ideas of \cite{AS03}.
 In theory, these numbers are entirely characterized by the Goulden--Jackson recurrence equation \cite{GJ08}.
 However, this seems very difficult without any a priori estimate on the $\tau(n,g)$ and all our efforts to extract asymptotics when $\frac{g}{n} \to \theta>0$ from these relations have failed.
 Therefore, our proof relies on more probabilistic considerations.
 It is however interesting to note that our probabilistic arguments allow in the end to obtain combinatorial asymptotics (Theorem \ref{thm_asympto}).